Atalanta/fizzbuzz.rs/README.md

 # Rust Fizzbuzz Implementation

-This is an example implementation of the classic FizzBuzz kata in Rust.
+This is an example implementation of the classic FizzBuzz kata in Rust, written test-first.

 ## Acceptance criteria